-Environmental Toxicology: This product does degrade in the environment.
+Environmental Toxicology: 2,4-D is biodegradable.
 It will not accumulate in the soil or water or cause long term problems.
 2,4-D is harmful to wildfowl and slightly to moderately toxic to birds.
 The LD ${50}$ is 1000 mg/kg in mallards, 272 mg/kg in pheasants, and 668 mg/kg in quail and pigeons.
+Picloram has low toxicity to birds with LD ${50}$ values > 2500 mg/kg.
 Limited studies indicate a half-life of less than 2 days in fish and oysters.
 Concentrations of 10 mg/L for 85 days did not adversely affect the survival of adult dungeness crabs.
 For immature crabs, the 96-hour LC ${50}$ is greater than 10 mg/L, indicating that 2,4-D is only slightly toxic.
 Brown shrimp showed a small increase in mortality at exposures of 2 mg/L for 48 hours.
+Picloram has moderate toxicity to fish.
+Rainbow trout LC ${50}$ (96 hr) = 19.3 mg/L. With LC ${50}$ values ranging from 10 to 68 mg/L, picloram is only slightly toxic to aquatic invertebrates.
 Moderate doses of 2,4-D severely impaired honeybees brood production.
 At lower levels of exposure, exposed bees lived significantly longer than the controls.
 The honeybee LD ${50}$ is 0.0115 mg/bee.
+Picloram is non-toxic to bees.

+Environmental Fate:

-Environmental Fate: 2,4-D has low soil persistence.
+2,4-D has low soil persistence.
 The half-life in soil is less than 7 days.
 Soil microbes are primarily responsible for its breakdown.
 In aquatic environments, microorganisms readily degrade 2,4-D. Rates of breakdown increase with increased nutrients, sediment load, and dissolved organic carbon.
 Under oxygenated conditions the half-life is 1 week to several weeks.
 2,4-D interferes with normal plant growth processes.
 Uptake of the compound is through leaves, stems, and roots.
 Breakdown in plants is by a variety of biological and chemical pathways.
 2,4-D is toxic to most broadleaf crops especially cotton, tomatoes, beets, and fruit trees.